NikhilKumarOllala/DOIT/README.md

 # DOIT
-  An app that helps in managing and scheduling our daily life activities and reminds important activities to be done.
+  An app that helps in managing and scheduling our daily life activities and reminds important activities to be done .